OnePlus 7T release date, price, news and features

 The company has now brought its 90Hz refresh rate technology to the standard OnePlus 7T.

-Originally, it was a feature just on the Pro range of handsets from OnePlus but now it has brought it to the cheaper version of the phone.
+Originally, it was a feature just on the 7 Pro handset from OnePlus, but now the company has brought it to the cheaper version of the phone.

 There's no 3.5mm headphone jack on this device - that's something the company dropped a few generations ago - but the bottom edge of the device has a USB-C port.